feelpp/mordicus/src/poc-1/README.md

 	pytest --cov=../src --cov-report=html:../coverage_report
 	a html report is generated in the src/coverage_report folder;
         running pytest from any folder tests all the CheckIntegrity functions from all the python files in the folder and subfolders

+    The Core and all modules must keep 100% coverage:
+    Exemple for testing an individual folder with the Core: go to tests/MordicusCore and run
+    pytest --cov=../../src/MordicusCore --cov-report=html:../../coverage_report

 4) **EXAMPLES**